ck37/hands-on-precision-psychiatry-ai/readme.md

 To run on codespaces, click the green "Code" button -> then "Codespaces" tab -> create "codespace on main".
 Once that starts up, click to the ports tab and click the globe.

+Once logged in to Rstudio (username: rstudio, password: rstudio), click to the Terminal tab, cd to your home directory, and create a symlink to the working data

+`ln -s /workspaces/hands-on-ai-in-psychiatry .`